 Another issue that comes up frequently is signature content not displaying correctly when sending outgoing messages from a mobile device.
 As a mobile device composes emails in plain text by default, all HTML signature content can be stripped out.

-3. You CAN autocomplete email signatures with each user’s contact details
+3. You can autocomplete email signatures with each user’s contact details

 Writing %%DisplayName%%, for example, in the appropriate section of an email signature will ensure Office 365 replaces it with the user’s actual display name.
-This ensures every email signature is automatically personalized for each user in your Microsoft 365 tenancy.
+This means every email signature is automatically personalized for each user in your Microsoft 365 tenancy.
 A simple Google search will show you a complete list of all available email signature attributes you can include.

 To resolve this issue, you need to create separate Transport Rules dependent on the contact details within your Microsoft 365/Azure Directory.

-4. You CAN have different signatures for different departments
+4. You can have different signatures for different departments

 If you need to update an Office 365 email signature for a specific distribution group, you’ll need to do so in every Transport Rule you’ve created.
-You might have to carry out signature updates several times, but avoiding the aforementioned contact detail gaps is necessary.
+You might have to carry out signature updates several times, but avoiding contact detail gaps is necessary.

-5. You CAN’T test your email signatures in advance
+5. You can't test your email signatures in advance

 With this in mind, the best way to carry out email signature updates in Office 365 is to apply them during IT downtime or out of working hours.
 That way, an issue with your Office 365 email signature is less likely to appear in important email communications.

-6. Email signature updates CAN take up to two hours to take effect
+6. Email signature updates can take up to two hours to take effect